e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 #### **Expense Form Page**

-Adapt your AddExpense form from previous week.
+Adapt your AddExpense form from previous week and make it a page in `pages/NewExpense`.
+Add a link to it in the Navbar.
 Follow the same guidelines as the form for Transfer we just did.

 #### Test

 - After implementing these changes, **test the frontend** thoroughly:
   - The app should start at the home or transactions page.
-The NavBar should show "No User" by default and the "My Transactions" link should be disabled.
+The NavBar should show "No User" by default.
   - The All Transactions page should list all expenses and transfers from the backend.
   - The New Transfer form should allow creating a transfer.
 If you select a source and target and submit, check:
     - The form show an error under the field if validation fails.